langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

 ### Span

 Spans represent durations of units of work in a trace.
-We generated convenient SDK functions for generic spans as well as LLM spans.
+We generated convenient SDK functions for generic spans to support your use cases such as Agent tool usages.

-Span creation takes the following parameters:

 - `startTime` (optional): the time at which the span started.
 If no startTime is provided, the current time will be used.
 - `endTime` (optional): the time at which the span ended.
 Can also be set using `span.update()`.